HL7/fhircast-docs/docs/events/syncerror.md

 ## Workflow

-A syncronization error has been detected.
+A synchronization error has been detected.
 Inform subscribed clients.

 Unlike most of FHIRcast events, `syncerror` is an infrastructural event and does not follow the `FHIR-resource`-`[open|close]` syntax and is directly referenced in the [underlying specification](../../specification/STU1/#event-notification-errors).